thehoneymad/amazon-q-developer-cli/docs/project-wingman/amazon-q-chat-architecture.md

 # Amazon Q Chat Architecture

-This document provides a detailed analysis of the Amazon Q CLI chat functionality, including code architecture, component interactions, and sequence diagrams.
+In this document, we dive deeper into the Amazon Q CLI chat functionality, examining its code architecture, component interactions, and sequence flows.
+This understanding will guide our Project Wingman extensions.

 ## Core Components

-The Amazon Q chat functionality is primarily implemented in the `q_chat` crate, with the following key components:
+The Amazon Q chat functionality is built around four primary components that work together to create the interactive experience:

-1. **ChatContext**: The central structure that manages the chat session
+1. **ChatContext**: The central structure that orchestrates the entire chat session
-2. **ConversationState**: Manages conversation history and context
+2. **ConversationState**: Manages our conversation history and context
-3. **Tool System**: Framework for executing tools requested by the model
+3. **Tool System**: Provides the framework for executing tools requested by the model
-4. **StreamingClient**: Handles communication with the Amazon Bedrock API
+4. **StreamingClient**: Handles our communication with the backend AI services

+These components form a cohesive system that allows us to interact with powerful AI models through a simple terminal interface.

 ## Code Architecture

-### Main Components and Their Relationships
+Understanding the code organization helps us navigate the codebase and identify where to implement our extensions.

 ```
 q_chat